 Source: S&P Capital IQ.
 Data is current as of last fully reported fiscal quarter.
 Dollar values in millions.
 FCF = free cash flow.
 FY = fiscal year.
 TTM = trailing 12 months.

-Over the past 12 months, TrueBlue generated $41.6 million cash while it booked net income of $33.3 million.
-That means it turned 3.0% of its revenue into FCF.
-That sounds OK.
+Over the past 12 months, TrueBlue generated $29.7 million cash while it booked net income of $33.8 million.
+That means it turned 2.1% of its revenue into FCF.
+That doesn't sound so great.
+FCF is less than net income.
+Ideally, we'd like to see the opposite.

 All cash is not equal